 I started blogging before anyone (including myself) knew what a blog was.
 I started my first website back in 1998.
 As I had just returned from Chile after two years of being a missionary for my church, I create a site all about the amazing Chilean people and culture.

 Fast-forward ten years: I’m married, we have two boys, and my wife and I welcomed twin girls into our family.
 I was so hungry for information to help me on my twin journey that I looked high and low for tips and tricks for fathers of twins.
 Unfortunately, there just weren’t many resources for dads.
-So I started a blog at dadsguidetotwins.com to help other Dads like me overcome the challenges of preparing for, having, and raising twins.
+So I started my blog, Dad’s Guide to Twins, to help other Dads like me overcome the challenges of preparing for, having, and raising twins.

 How did your two older children adjust to the news of having twin sisters?